usalu/semio/README.md

 ![Rhino Package](https://raw.githubusercontent.com/usalu/semio/main/dotnet/Semio.Grasshopper/docs/rhinopackage.gif)

-[sketchpad](https://github.com/usalu/semio/releases/download/r24.08-1/sketchpad.exe) needs no installation.
-Just unpack the folder and run it.
-If you run sketchpad without Grasshopper then you need to manually download and start the [engine](https://github.com/usalu/semio/releases/download/r24.08-1/engine.zip) 🏎️
+[sketchpad](https://github.com/usalu/semio/releases/download/r24.08-2/sketchpad.exe) needs no installation.
+Just download and run it.
+If you run sketchpad without Grasshopper then you need to download, extract and start the [engine](https://github.com/usalu/semio/releases/download/r24.08-2/engine.zip) 🏎️

 > NOTE: The binaries are not signed (yet).
-Therefor Windows might give a warning.
+Therefore Windows might give a warning.

 That's it!

-# Examples
+## Examples

-You can download the latest [examples](https://github.com/usalu/semio/releases/download/r24.08-1/examples.zip) or take a look [here](https://github.com/usalu/semio/blob/main/examples/metabolism/README.md) 👀
+You can download the latest [examples](https://github.com/usalu/semio/releases/download/r24.08-2/examples.zip) or take a look [here](https://github.com/usalu/semio/blob/r24.08-2/examples/metabolism/README.md) 👀

 # Contribution

 New platforms wait to be reached, bugs wait to be found, examples wait to be created, documentation waits to be written, ...
 Feel free to open a [discussion](https://github.com/usalu/semio/discussions), an [issue](https://github.com/usalu/semio/issues) or take a look under the [project site](https://github.com/users/usalu/projects/2) 👋